Doctor of Nursing Application Process

 - Two letters of recommendation from academic and professional references in which one of whom holds a doctorate.

-- For MSN applicants only: Evidence of national certification and Complete Verification of Post-Baccalaureate Clinical and Practice Hours form.
+- For Post Masters DNP applicants only: Evidence of national certification and Complete Verification of Post-Baccalaureate Clinical and Practice Hours form.

 - Current licensure in the State of Florida as a registered nurse.